-Wind energy

-Describe, in general terms, any regulation of wind energy.
+Wind energy Describe, in general terms, any regulation of wind energy.

 Wind energy projects are subject to a range of federal, state and local environmental, land use, and natural resources laws and regulations.
 A project may require multiple permits, along with consultation and coordination between multiple agencies.
 Access to transmission also remains a significant constraint for many wind projects since wind energy resources in the United States are not always located near demand.
 Developing new or expanded transmission lines can increase the complexity of the above regulatory requirements.
-For projects located on federal land, federal land management agencies act as the primary permitting authority.
+For projects located on federal land and tribal, federal land management agencies act as the primary permitting authority.
 For projects on private or state land, permitting authority is vested in one or more state agencies in some states.
-In others, the primary permitting authority for a wind facility is the local planning commission, zoning board, city council, or county board.
+In others, the primary permitting authority for a wind facility is the local planning commission, zoning board, city council or county board.

 BOEM administers the offshore wind leasing process on the outer continental shelf (OCS) (three nautical miles offshore) through a competitive bidding process.
 Offshore wind projects also must coordinate with the US Coast Guard during construction and to address any navigational hazards.
 BOEM has held several auctions, resulting in the sale of various leases to develop offshore wind projects, primarily on the east coast.
 The timeline for developing an offshore wind project, however, is long, and the first wind turbines were only installed in US federal waters in 2020.
 The Biden administration has set a goal of developing 30 GW of offshore wind by 2030.
-In May 2021, BOEM approved an 800 MW project offshore of Martha's Vineyard, MA.
-And on 18 January 2022, BOEM approved the Construction and Operations Plan for the South Fork Wind Farm.
-Although project detractors are challenging those approvals, it represents the first federal approval of a large offshore wind facility in the United States.
-Several other large offshore wind projects are currently undergoing permitting and approval processes at BOEM.
-At present, BOEM continues the offshore wind leasing process and is reviewing several other applications to permit, develop and operate large offshore wind projects in US waters.
+BOEM has approved several large offshore wind projects, several of which are under construction.
 The IRA will further open up large parts of federal lands and the OCS to wind energy leasing and production but would also condition such wind leases on first holding future federal oil and gas lease sales.

 Renewable energy projects have seen significant litigation over environmental impacts and other issues.
 Litigation may involve local issues, such as noise, siting and site-specific impacts, or may implicate broader state or national policies.
 With respect to wind energy, impacts on birds are a frequent focus of litigation.
-The Migratory Bird Treaty Act (MBTA), the Endangered Species Act, and the Bald and Golden Eagle Protection Act all protect certain species of birds with civil and criminal penalties.
+The Migratory Bird Treaty Act (MBTA), the Endangered Species Act and the Bald and Golden Eagle Protection Act all protect certain species of birds with civil and criminal penalties.
 Under the Trump administration, the Department of the Interior determined in 2017 that the MBTA is inapplicable to incidental injuries or killings of birds, including those caused by wind projects.
 The Biden administration has since withdrawn this determination: the Fish and Wildlife Service (FWS) published its final rule revising the MBTA interpretation on 4 October 2021, reinstating its position that 'incidental takes' are prohibited under the MBTA.

-Solar energy

-Describe, in general terms, any regulation of solar energy.
+Solar energy Describe, in general terms, any regulation of solar energy.

-Solar energy experienced another record year in 2022, accounting for approximately 46 per cent of all new generating capacity nationally, though solar power (both small and large-scale) still generates only a small percentage of the total electricity in the United States.
-However, 16 states generated over 5 per cent of their electricity from solar in 2022.
-Overall, US solar capacity grew by 14.1 gigawatt-hours (a 34 per cent increase over 2021), despite ongoing tariffs on imported solar cells and modules and uncertainty created by supply chain problems.
+Solar energy experienced another record year in 2023, accounting for approximately 53 per cent of all new generating capacity nationally, although solar power (both small and large-scale) still generates only a small percentage of the total electricity in the United States.
+However, 22 states generated over 5 per cent of their electricity from solar in 2023, up from 16 states in 2022.
+Overall, US solar capacity grew by 26.0 gigawatt-hours (a 34 per cent increase over 2022), despite ongoing tariffs on imported solar cells and modules and uncertainty created by supply chain problems.
 Predictions estimate that solar energy could represent over 20 per cent of total US electricity by 2050.